jidongxiao/CSCI1200-DataStructures/lectures/06_memory/README.md

 other than the pointer variable.
 - Dynamic allocation of primitives like ints and doubles is not very interesting or significant.
 What’s more important is dynamic allocation of arrays and class objects.

-- play this [animation](https://jidongxiao.github.io/CSCI1200-DataStructures/animations/dynamic_memory/example1/index.html) to see what exactly the above code snippet does.
+- Play this [animation](https://jidongxiao.github.io/CSCI1200-DataStructures/animations/dynamic_memory/example1/index.html) to see what exactly the above code snippet does.

 ## 6.3 Dynamic Allocation of Arrays
 - How do we allocate an array on the stack?
 What is the code?
 What memory diagram is produced by the code?